Online Marriage & Family Counseling (Therapy) Certificate

 Students will explore the stages of relationship development, sexual dysfunction, addiction, and couples therapy methodologies.
 Regent’s certificate programs are presented from a Christian worldview.

-- Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); Council for Accreditation of Counseling and Related Educational Programs (CACREP)
+- Accreditation: Regent University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); the master of arts in marriage, couple, and family counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP)

 Degrees Related to Marriage & Family Counseling (Therapy) Certificate Programs